Publication detail

 @article{BUT44614,

-author="Pavel {Novotný} and Václav {Píštěk} and Jiří {Stodola},
+author="Pavel {Novotný} and Václav {Píštěk} and Jiří {Stodola}",

 title="Virtual Engine - a Tool for Military Truck Reliability Increase",

-journal="Advanced in Military Technology",
+journal="Advances in Military Technology",

 year="2006",